Carlos Hipólito: Biography

 Carlol López Hipólito was born in 1956 in Madrid.
 He started studies in architecture but he dropped off.
 A theater buff since childhood due to his mother's influence, he trained his acting chops at the William Layton lab.
 He started his acting career in stage plays, making his professional debut in 1978.

 Some of his stage performances include roles in Arte; El mètode Grönholm, Todos eran mis hijos, Follies; Don Carlos, El misántropo, El médico de su honra, Las comedias bárbaras, Historia de un caballo, El burlador de Sevilla and Dakota.

 Hipólito has been a recurring face in José Luis Garci's feature films, including You're the One (2000), Story of a Kiss (2002), Tiovivo c.
 1950 (2004), Ninette (2005), Sangre de mayo (2008) or Holmes & Watson.
 Madrid Days (2012).
 In 2003, he was nominated to the Goya Award for his supporting performance in Story of a Kiss.

 Hipólito has performed the voiceover of Carlos Alcántara in Cuéntame cómo pasó since the beginning of the series in 2001.
 Many seasons after, he made an onscreen performance in Cuéntame's 21st season (released in 2021), when the timeline of the series made a leap-forward to COVID-19-struck Spain.

 In 2020, he was awarded the Gold Medal of Merit in the Fine Arts.

+Personal life

+He got married with Mapi Sagaseta, a Spanish actress, and they got a daughter in 2002, Elisa Hipólito, also an actress.